turnaround5954/Learn-ML/README.md

 ------------------------------------------------------------------------------------------------------------------

-I will also upload other homework related thing here for a backup.
+I will also upload some other homework related things here for a backup.
 If it happens to be useful to you, I will be happy to hear that :D

+btw. let me know if you find bugs in my code (or my english as well) XD